Tame Impala: 2019–2022: The Slow Rush

+In March 2021, the band's 2012 song "Elephant", from the album Lonerism, was covered by the Australian children's music group The Wiggles for Triple J's Like a Version segment.
+The Wiggles' cover version went on to place at number one in 2021's Hottest 100.
 In October 2021, the band announced that a deluxe box set edition of The Slow Rush would be released in February 2022.

-In March 2021, the band's 2012 song "Elephant", from the album Lonerism, was covered by the Australian children's music group The Wiggles for triple j's Like a Version segment.
-The Wiggles' cover version went on to place at number one in 2021's Hottest 100.

-In February 2022, the band released The Slow Rush B-Sides and Remixes.
+The band released The Slow Rush B-Sides and Remixes in February 2022.
 In May 2022, the band released the single "Turn Up the Sunshine", a collaboration with Diana Ross.
 The track is the lead single from the Jack Antonoff-produced original soundtrack album for the film Minions: The Rise of Gru.
 With the exception of this track, the album primarily features new spins on classic '70s hits by artists such as Brittany Howard, St. Vincent, H.E.R. and many others.
 In August 2022, Gorillaz released the song "New Gold", on which Tame Impala is featured.

 2023–present: Collaborations and Deadbeat

 Throughout 2023 and 2024, Tame Impala was featured in a number of collaborations and soundtracks.
 In March 2023, Tame Impala released the song "Wings of Time" from the soundtrack of the film Dungeons & Dragons: Honor Among Thieves.
-Furhter, in April 2023, Tame Impala collaborated with Thundercat and released "No More Lies".
+In April 2023, Tame Impala collaborated with Thundercat and released "No More Lies".
 He assisted in songwriting, and provided guitar, vocals, drums, and keyboards.
 For the film Barbie, Tame Impala released "Journey to the Real World", as part of the soundtrack album.

 In January 2024, Tame Impala collaborated with Justice on the single "One Night/All Night" for their album Hyperdrama.
 On the album's release in April 2024, Tame Impala appeared on another song, "Neverender".
 Parker co-wrote and produced Dua Lipa's third studio album, Radical Optimism.
 He later joined Lipa onstage during her headline performance at Glastonbury 2024, performing Tame Impala's "The Less I Know the Better" and Lipa's "Houdini".

 On 15 May 2024, it was announced Sony Music Publishing had purchased the catalog of Tame Impala from Parker for an undisclosed amount, encompassing all previous and future works.
 Moreover, in a mid-2024 interview with The Guardian, Parker said that work on the fifth Tame Impala album had begun, stating: "It's not finished yet, but I think it'll be [finished] soon.
 I'm loving how excited I am by it."
 He had earlier reassured fans of the unreleased album's progress on Instagram with images of him at work in his studio in Los Angeles and Western Australia, the latter of which was captioned "don't worry".
 On 28 March 2025, Parker appeared on Dua Lipa's Radical Optimism Tour as special guest performing "The Less I Know The Better" in her segment playing local songs.